AikSaiWan/AikSaiWan/README.md

 - 👋 Hi, I’m @AikSaiWan
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Front end.
-- 💞️ I’m looking to collaborate who also learning React
+- 💞️ I’m looking to collaborate who also learning Front end.
 - 📫 How to reach me saiaiksai0113@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 AikSaiWan/AikSaiWan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.